AnderUR/Employee-Scheduling-System/README.md

 ## Prerequisite

 1. Install a server, such as WAMP, or XAMP.
-2. Download a copy of CodeIgniter into your servers' web folder.
+2. Download a copy of CodeIgniter into your servers' web folder and rename it Libservices.
-3. Make sure you can access CodeIgniter in your browser.
+3. Make sure you can access your installation of Codeigniter in your browser by going to 'yourDomain'/Libservices.

 ## Installation And Deployment

-1. Rename the CodeIgniter folder to Libservices.
-2. Drop the ESS assets folder where your Libservices application folder is located.
+1. Drop the ESS assets folder where your Libservices application folder is located.
-3. Place all ESS files and folders in their respective Libservices folders.
+2. Place all ESS files and folders in their respective Libservices folders.
     - Drop the files inside the ESS config folder into your Libservices/application/config folder, replace the files in destination, or edit your originals accordingly.
     - Drop the files inside the ESS controllers folder into your Libservices/application/controllers folder.
     - Drop the files inside the ESS language\english folder into your Libservices/language/english folder.
     - Drop the files inside the ESS library folder into your Libservices/application/libraries folder.
     - Drop the files inside the ESS models folder into your Libservices/application/models folder.
     - Drop the folders inside the ESS views folder into your Libservices/application/views folder.
-4. In the ESS sql folder, locate the sql file.
+3. In the ESS sql folder, locate the sql file.
 The DEFINER for procedures is ‘root’@’localhost’ and you need to change it if you are not using a local server.
 You can change it by opening the file in your code editor and doing a search/replace accordingly.
-5. Load the ESS sql file into your database, through the command line, MySQL Workbench or other, making sure to include both structure and data.
+4. Load the ESS sql file into your database, through the command line, MySQL Workbench or other, making sure to include both structure and data.
-6. Place the ESS docs folder wherever you can easily access them for reference.
+5. Place the ESS docs folder wherever you can easily access them for reference.
-7. Head to 'yourDomain'/Libservices/index.php/auth/login to **login with barcode 12345 or email: ess@ess.com and password: password**.
+6. Head to 'yourDomain'/Libservices/index.php/auth/login to **login with barcode 12345 or email: ess@ess.com and password: password**.
-8. Read the docs or use the Help menu located under the username at the top right to use the application.
+7. Read the docs or use the Help menu located under the username at the top right to use the application.
-9. Using the documentation, schedule an employee for work, then try to sign in and out at 'yourDomain'/Libservices/index.php/Timesheet/ipadPage
+8. Using the documentation, schedule an employee for work, then try to sign in and out at 'yourDomain'/Libservices/index.php/Timesheet/ipadPage

 #### Setup Email in The Application